Our research

 E Roycroft et al. (2022) New Guinea uplift opens ecological opportunity across a continent.
 Current Biology. https://doi.org/10.1016/j.cub.2022.08.021

-Diversification and extinction in the iconic radiation of Australian marsupials
+Diversification and extinction in the iconic Australian marsupials

 We are investigating diversification, biogeography and extinction at a continental-scale with species-level sampling of the iconic radiation of Australian marsupials.